 This proved a magic formula and in the years since, WordPress has exploded in popularity and its feature set has continued to grow with more functionality, security, and performance improvements.

-We use WordPress for almost very project we undertake.
+We use WordPress in almost every project we undertake.
 Almost none of them are blogs.

 Why people choose WordPress to power their websites